The big questions.

 This astronomy course is the third in a series of three, any of which can be taken individually.
 This term, the class will look at the Universe as a whole, considering the long history of ideas and discoveries about it.
 You'll ask the biggest questions of all, like "Where did the Universe come from?", "How will it end?", and "Do aliens exist?"
 You'll be asked to participate in many lively discussions where you'll share your own views while learning about the history of science's understanding of the Universe.
 Movies, TV documentaries, and other multi-media presentations online will help jump start your inquiring mind, and you’ll work on lab activities that explore some of these big ideas.
 You’ll be asked to reflect on your personal beliefs, lean into the challenge of having them questioned, and politely consider other students’ points of view.
 In the end, you’ll have a great understanding of the Universe, its properties and origins, and the new problems that scientists face in our total comprehension of everything around us.
 Each astronomy elective is a distinct course and can be taken as a one-time experience or as a series of connected classes.
 Students currently enrolled in the Astronomy II elective will be given enrollment priority when new courses are selected each term.
 This course may satisfy a student's science or religion requirement.

-OFFERED: fall and spring terms
+OFFERED: spring terms

 Religion elective courses in this series called, On Being, are inspired by the vision and work of Peabody Award-winning broadcaster and New York Times best-selling author, Krista Tippett.
 On Being is a Peabody Award-winning public radio conversation and podcast, a Webby Award-winning website and online exploration, a publisher and public event convener.
 At its heart, On Being does well what each Pomfret School religion course also strives to do: open up the animating questions at the center of human life: What does it mean to be human, and how do we want to live?
 Each course within this series aims to explore elements of religious experience and expression, faith-seeking understanding, emerging paths of spirituality, and the development of individual and communal moral imagination.
 The work of these courses centers on human experience and some of life’s most significant questions, challenges, and pursuits.
 These courses will develop skills inherent in the art and practice of communication, reflection, creation, and being.
 Students will write essays, read novels, watch films, see art, practice conversation, and make their learning process visible in a variety of forms.